ccbrenton/ccbrenton.github.io/_posts/2023-07-02-music-analysis.md

 What we are looking for with a QQ plot is whether the points closely follow the x=y line for the given distribution, but unfortunately it seems none of our audio features are well defined by a normal distribution.
-We could use this opportunity to determine the best possible distribution model for each individual audio feature with tools such as the `fitter` python library, but for simplicities sake, there is an alternative option we can employ.
+We could use this opportunity to determine the best possible distribution model for each individual audio feature with tools such as the `fitter` python library, but for simplicity's sake, there is an alternative option we can employ.
 We can use Chebyshev's inequality.

 **Chebyshev's inequality (also called Bienaymé–Chebyshev inequality) states that:**
 >"For a wide class of probability distributions, no more than a certain fraction of values can be more than a certain distance from the mean.
 Specifically, no more than $\frac{1}{k^2}$ of the distribution's values can be $k$ or more standard deviations away from the mean" ("Chebyshev's inequality", 2023).